 In another news story, Commissioner Allen commented:

 “Sooner or later the man is going to crack under the strain of what he has done, about what to do with half a million dollars.
 He’ll give himself away to someone or make somebody just that little bit suspicious.
 He may buy a car, new clothes, flash his wealth just a little to catch someone’s eye.”

 The Investigation Gets Underway

-The Criminal Investigation Bureau (CIB) had pooled their expertise and held some early suspicions.
-They thought “Mr. Brown” could be familiar with the aviation-industry as he had displayed knowledge of commercial-aircraft.
+The Criminal Investigation Bureau (CIB) had pooled its expertise and held some early suspicions.
+They thought “Mr. Brown” could be familiar with the aviation industry as he had displayed knowledge of commercial aircraft.
 He had shown himself capable of setting an altimeter to activate a bomb (detectives were working to trace the source of the various components of the device).
 They believed the hoaxer might have an association with Sydney Airport since he was aware that the plane on which he had planted the bomb had been changed on the day of the extortion.
 “Mr. Brown” also revealed inside knowledge that a Sergeant Short of the Commonwealth Police was on duty.
 Lastly, one of three notes to Captain Ritchie was addressed with both his correct initials.

 The Premier, Robert Askin approved a recommendation by Commissioner Allan that a reward of $20,000 be offered for information leading to an arrest.
 The Prime Minister, William McMahon, added a further $30,000, bringing the total reward to $50,000.

 A story from the Daily Telegraph on 31 May (“Police Making a “Mr. Brown” Dummy”) said that a police artist and sculptor, Detective-Sergeant Ken Brown, was creating a life-size model of the bandit, based on descriptions given by Captain Ritchie and the technician who pursued the getaway van.